-The Resource Center seeks to serve the community by providing public access to a repository of resources about the evolving Japanese American experience in Hawai’i.
-This helps to fulfill the mission of the Cultural Center “to be a vibrant resource, strengthening our diverse community by educating present and future generations in the evolving Japanese American experience in Hawai‘i.”
+The Resource Center seeks to serve the community by providing public access to a repository of resources that help fulfill the mission of the Cultural Center “to be a vibrant resource, strengthening our diverse community by educating present and future generations in the evolving Japanese American experience in Hawai‘i.”
 While the primary focus is on Hawai‘i-related materials, the Resource Center’s collection also includes resources about the experiences of mainland Japanese Americans and also the culture and history of Japan.

-Non-Commercial Translation Service: This service is provided for items such as personal correspondence, family registries (koseki tōhon), and immigrant cards.
+Non-Commercial Translation Service: Translation services are provided by bilingual volunteers for items such as personal correspondence, family registries (koseki tōhon), and immigrant cards.
 Note that we do not translate any documents related to commercial or legal matters.

 Click here to download a Translation Service Agreement.

 Click here to download a Translation Fees Chart.

 Genealogical Research Assistance: Our translators can also provide genealogical research assistance to those seeking to acquire their family registries from Japan.

 Click here to download a JCCH Genealogy Assistance Form.

 Japanese Name Consultation Service: An advisory service is available for those who would like to learn about the meaning of Japanese names.
 Experienced JCCH Resource Center Japanese linguists can offer a selection of girls’ and boys’ name for those who would like to select a name for a new child/grandchild that reflects the family’s roots and ties to their Japanese heritage, or else they can provide a “reading” of Japanese names for those who would like a better understanding of their own names (first, middle, or last).
 In both instances, kanji and background/explanatory information about the name/s will provided.